samuelkerstell/project5-drf/README.md

 ## Frameworks, libraries and dependencies
-The TribeHub API is implemented in Python using [Django](https://www.djangoproject.com) and [Django Rest Framework](https://django-filter.readthedocs.io/en/stable/).
+The Golf Shot API is implemented in Python using [Django](https://www.djangoproject.com) and [Django Rest Framework](https://www.django-rest-framework.org).

 The following additional utilities, apps and modules were also used.